RG9n/RG9n.github.io/write-ups/malresearching.md

 **3) What would be the syntax to retrieve the SHA256 checksum of "TryHackMe.exe" using CertUtil in Powershell?**

-Now we're going to use certutil (for if we do not have FileHash installed)
+Now we're going to use an alternative, CertUtil.

 ```ps
 CertUtil -hashfile TryHackMe.exe SHA256